If you are coming to the Scottish Highlands and planning on driving here are some things you need to know.

 A82 South of Inverness

 The A82 is the main road that heads South from Inverness.
-You can travel all the way through to Glasgow on this road.
+You can travel through to Glasgow on this road.

-There is generally a lot of timber lorries using this route.
+There are generally a lot of timber lorries using this route.

 It is impossible to drive at 60mph along large parts of this route.
 There are very few places where vehicles can overtake slower moving vehicles on this road which can lead to frustration for drivers and some poor driving.